Quirky and Unusal Places to Visit in the Yorkshire Dales

 If I hadn’t included this INCREDIBLE place on the unusual places to visit in the Yorkshire Dales list, then who even AM I?!

 Did you know that the underground of the Yorkshire Dales is renowned for its caving possibilities.
 I like to think of it as being a little bit like Swiss Cheese, and it’s all to do with its geological history.
-In a nutshell, billions of years ago, the Dales used to be found at the bottom of a warm shallow Mediterranean-style sea, which is why it stands on what are the remains of billions of sea creatures, which over the many MANY years, formed limestone (it’s also why you’ll find fossils of sea creatures right in the middle of it!)
+In a nutshell, billions of years ago, the Dales used to be found at the bottom of a warm shallow Mediterranean-style sea, which is why it stands on what are the remains of millions of sea creatures, which over the many MANY years, formed limestone (it’s also why you’ll find fossils of sea creatures right in the middle of the land-locked national park!)

 Limestone is ever so slightly soluble and reacts to the small amount of acid found in rainwater.
 Over the years it erodes.
 Over millions of years, water finds its way, coursing underground and carving out the cave systems that lie below your feet in the Dales.
 In fact, a lot of the Dales geography is created by water and ice.